Muley Point

 Trail Difficulty - MODERATE TO CHALLENGING

 The difficulty level of this trail is 2.5 on a scale of 1 to 5, with 5 being the most difficult.
-The viewpoint is situated on the edge of a cliff, offering a stunning vista toward Monument Valley.
-To reach this location, you need to hike down a gentle slope from a dirt road that is approximately 300 yards away, unless you have a 4x4 vehicle that can drive closer.
-To access the trailhead where you can hike down to the cliff edge, follow a dirt road that may be bumpy and rough in certain areas.
+The viewpoint is located on the edge of a cliff, providing a stunning view of Monument Valley.
+To reach this location, you need to hike down a gentle slope from a dirt road that is approximately 300 yards away.
+If you have a 4x4 vehicle, you may be able to drive closer.

-NOTE that the dirt road can become impassable when the ground is wet or muddy.
+Please note that the dirt road may become impassable if the ground is wet or muddy.

 GPS Coordinates & Elevation